treystegall/slf-n8n/README.md

-# Audio Splitter Service
+# Audio Splitter (Dockerized)

-Upload an audio file and get 10-minute chunks via REST API.
+Flask app that splits audio using pydub + ffmpeg.
+Ready to deploy on Railway with Docker support.